 Woot woot!
-The price went down to $3.50 for a week.
-Hellz to the yea!
+The price went down to $3.60 for the four days.
+Amazing!
 OK, now we have to scroll down to reserve.

-Oh just came across this for collision protection.
+Oh I just came across this for car protection.
 Naw, it’s fine I have protection from my credit card company.
 All good.
 Let’s keep scrolling to reserve.

 Not the best way to start your travels.